tencent cloud

 Message message = new Message(TOPIC_NAME, ("Hello timer message " + i).getBytes());

-// Set the time for sending the message
+// Set the time for sending a message.

 long timeStamp = System.currentTimeMillis() + 30000;

-// If the timestamp is set before the current time, the message will be delivered to the consumer immediately.
+// If the specified timestamp is earlier than the current time, the message will be delivered to the consumer immediately.

 message.putUserProperty("__STARTDELIVERTIME", String.valueOf(timeStamp));